ferrite-rs/ferrite-book/src/01-getting-started/05-session-types.md

 `ReceiveValue < String, End >`.

-We leave it to informed readers to decide whether the intuitionistic formulation of Ferrite provides better intuition of programming in session types.
+We leave it to informed readers to decide whether the intuitionistic formulation of Ferrite provides better intuition for programming in session types.
-For the purpose of this book, it is only important for us to clarify the distinctions, so that readers are better informed when comparing Ferrite with other session type implementations.
+For the purpose of this book, it is only important for us to clarify the distinctions, so that readers are better informed when comparing Ferrite with other session types implementations.

 ## Learn More